 You also need this person to be able to judge the quality of your supplier’s work, so they’ll know if something needs to be reworked or replaced completely.

 13. The Human Factor

 Doing business with someone on the other side of the world can be challenging at times.
-After all, there are time zones, language, culture, and other differences that make managing a long-distance relationship a difficult endeavor.
+After all, there are time zones, languages, culture, and other differences that make managing a long-distance relationship a difficult endeavor.
 If you truly want to improve and maintain your relationship with your suppliers, you might want to consider forming a joint venture or even a formal business partnership with them.

 14. Pricing Fluctuations

 If the price of materials increases, which is typical in some industries, it will affect the final price of your product.
 This means you’ll have to either absorb these extra costs or charge more for your products on top of increasing material prices.